 Cap Garajau: 28 meters (93 feet), in the center of Garajau National Reserve, huge brown groupers, great schools of fish of several varieties, amberjacks, big barracudas and roughtail stingrays, experienced level

 Blue Hole: 18 meters (60 feet), tunnel starting at 9 meters (28 feet) lit by sunlight, descending to 18 meters (60 feet), Atlantic cornetfish, schooling yellow-finned grunts, butterfly rays on the sandy bottom, all levels

-Ponta da Oliveira: 30 meters (100 feet), in front of Atalaia Cave on the edge of Garajau National Reserve, steep wall from 10 meters (35 feet) down to 30 meters (100 feet), pompanos, barracudas, giant groupers, blacktail combers, experienced level
+Ponta da Oliveira: 30 meters (100 feet), in front of Atalaia Cave on the edge of Garajau National Reserve, a steep wall from 10 meters (35 feet) down to 30 meters (100 feet), pompanos, barracudas, giant groupers, blacktail combers, experienced level

-Reis Magos: 20 meters (66 feet), great macro life including seahorses, frogfish, seaspiders, scorpionfish, cuttlefish, stingrays, all levels
+Reis Magos: 20 meters (66 feet), great macro life including seahorses, frogfish, sea spiders, scorpionfish, cuttlefish, stingrays, all levels

-Desertas Islands Nature Reserve: 19 kilometers (12 miles) from Madeira Island, variety of dive sites, sea lions, nesting area for seabirds, biodiversity, excellent visibility to 60 meters (200 feet), all levels
+Desertas Islands Nature Reserve: 19 kilometers (12 miles) from Madeira Island, variety of dive sites, sea lions, a nesting area for seabirds, biodiversity, excellent visibility to 60 meters (200 feet), all levels

 With the macro life, wrecks, rays, giant groupers, monk seals, dolphins, clear water, diverse underwater terrain, lots of fish, and beautiful and historical onshore targets, there are many excellent photo opportunities.
 For information and reviews of dive cameras, click here: Best Underwater Cameras Compared and Reviewed